Who’s more likely to be able to get naloxone (Narcan) at their pharmacy? A look at the socioeconomic factors associated with naloxone availability

 Results showed that pharmacies in neighborhoods with high rates of poverty were less likely to offer naloxone compared to pharmacies in wealthier neighborhoods, though notably, after controlling for other factors, the racial makeup of neighborhoods was not associated with whether pharmacies carried naloxone.
 Because the data used in this study were cross-sectional (i.e., they were collected at a single point in time), it is impossible to disentangle cause and effect relationships between pharmacies carrying naloxone or not, and neighborhood characteristics.
 That said, the data here provide a snapshot of the relationship between neighborhood factors and the likelihood that pharmacies in that neighborhood will carry naloxone.
 Of note, areas with higher levels of poverty may need more targeted policies and interventions to increase naloxone availability.

-The study’s researchers provide several potential explanations for their findings.
-They speculate that pharmacies in socioeconomically disadvantaged neighborhoods may lack the financial resources to train or hire staff to provide naloxone, or be reluctant to stock naloxone out of stigma, negative attitudes towards serving consumers who use drugs, or fear of increasing crime as a result of being viewed as a source of naloxone.
-Also that pharmacies in poor neighborhoods may experience high rates of policing and enforcement nearby and fear that by providing naloxone they may attract unwanted police attention.
+The study’s researchers provide several explanations for their findings.
+They speculate that pharmacies in disadvantaged neighborhoods may lack the financial resources to hire or train staff to dispense naloxone or be hesitant to stock naloxone due to stigma, negative attitudes about serving customers who use drugs, or fear of increasing crime by being a source of naloxone.
+Also that pharmacies in economically disadvantaged neighborhoods may experience higher rates of policing leading to fear that providing naloxone would attract unwanted police attention.
 An alternative explanation could be that people in lower income neighborhoods in New York City are accessing naloxone at rates similar to people in higher income areas, but they are getting their naloxone through different channels such as community naloxone distribution programs, which were not studied in this paper, and are more likely to serve those with limited means.

 The finding that pharmacies participating in the Naloxone Cost Assistance Program were more likely to have naloxone in stock than those which did not participate may seem intuitive and unsurprising.
 However, this result points to the effectiveness of such programs and the value of policies and initiatives that support public health.
 This also highlights the importance of reducing legal barriers to naloxone.